Homogenization theory of random walks among deterministic conductances: Extensions and open problems

 \begin{problem} Characterize the averaging non-ergodic $\omega\in\Omega$, or at least a ``robust'' subset thereof, for which an IIP provably holds. \end{problem}

-It is clear that the lack of ergodicity for averaging~$\omega$ is tantamount to~$\omega$ being dominated by large regions where averaging does take place but with limit values that depend on the region.
-An approximate IIP likely holds in each of these regions but whether (and how) these average out overall remains unclear.
+The lack of ergodicity for averaging~$\omega$ is tantamount to~$\omega$ being dominated by large regions where averaging does take place but with limit values that depend on the region.
+An approximate IIP likely holds in each of these regions and further averaging will presumably take place as soon as the regions are of diameters that grow sublinearly with distance.
+The challenge is to find a way to build a proof based on this intuition.